morgt14/final-project-zillow/README.md

 ### Questions Our Data will Seek to Answer
 Our data will attempt to answer the following questions:
 Which region in a certain place(for example a city/state) has the most suitable price for home buyers/renters?
-How does the list price to sale price ratio of a home vary between different types of homes?
+How have the home values of different types of homes changed in recent years?
-Is there a correlation between a type of home and the amount of time it is listed before being sold?
+What is the relationship between a home's price reduction and the amount of time it remains listed on Zillow?

 ## Technical Description